Josh Jung Player Props: Rangers vs. Tigers

 Josh Jung At The Plate

-- Jung has 55 hits, which is best among Texas hitters this season, while batting .282 with 21 extra-base hits.
+- Jung leads Texas with 56 hits, batting .283 this season with 21 extra-base hits.

-- Among qualifying hitters, he ranks 40th in batting average, while his on-base percentage ranks 93rd and he is 27th in slugging.
+- Among the qualified hitters, he ranks 39th in batting average, while his on-base percentage ranks 85th and he is 28th in slugging.

-- Jung will look to extend his 11-game hitting streak.
-He's batting .450 with one homer over the course of his last outings.
+- Jung is batting .421 during his last outings and is on a 12-game hitting streak.

-- Jung has reached base via a hit in 37 games this year (of 49 played), and had multiple hits in 16 of those games.
+- Jung has picked up a hit in 38 of 50 games this season, with multiple hits 16 times.

-- In 34.7% of his games this season, Jung has driven in at least one run.
-In 10 of those games (20.4%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in six contests.
+- Jung has had an RBI in 17 games this season (34.0%), including 10 multi-RBI outings (20.0%).
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.